 These leaders receive priesthood keys when they are set apart to their callings.

 Priesthood keys are not given to others, including counselors to local priesthood leaders or presidents of Church organizations.
 Rather, these leaders are given delegated authority when they are set apart and when they receive assignments under the direction of those who hold priesthood keys.
 Presidents of Church organizations preside under the direction of those who hold priesthood keys (see 4.2.4).

 Priesthood keys ensure that the work of salvation and exaltation is accomplished in an orderly manner (see Doctrine and Covenants 42:11; 132:8).
 Those who hold priesthood keys direct the Lord’s work within their areas of responsibility.
 They do so in love and righteousness.
 This presiding authority is valid only for the specific responsibilities of the leader’s calling.
 When priesthood leaders are released from their callings, they no longer hold these keys.

 All who serve in the Church are set apart or assigned under the direction of one who holds priesthood keys.

-Under the direction of those who hold priesthood keys, the Aaronic Priesthood and the Melchizedek Priesthood are conferred on worthy male members of the Church (see Doctrine and Covenants 84:14–17).
+Under the direction of those who hold priesthood keys, the Aaronic Priesthood and the Melchizedek Priesthood are conferred on worthy male Church members (see Doctrine and Covenants 84:14–17).
 After the appropriate priesthood is conferred, the person is ordained to an office in that priesthood, such as deacon or elder.
 A priesthood holder exercises the priesthood according to the rights and duties of that office (see Doctrine and Covenants 107:99).

 Each man in the Church of Jesus Christ should strive to be worthy to receive and use the Melchizedek Priesthood to serve others.
 When a man receives this priesthood, he makes a covenant to faithfully fulfill his priesthood responsibilities.
 He also receives from God an oath, or promise, of eternal blessings (see Doctrine and Covenants 84:33–44; see also Guide to the Scriptures, “Oath and Covenant of the Priesthood”).